Unmanned: An Unnatural History of Human Castration

 Effects of castration

 In an entirely different context, castration has also been carried out on young boys before puberty to prevent their voices from breaking.
 Early castration blocks the radical size increase in the larynx that otherwise produces the characteristic “Adam’s apple” of an adult man.
-After puberty the total length of male vocal cords increases by 63%, whereas female vocal cords grow only half as much.
+After puberty, the total length of male vocal cords increases by 63 percent, whereas female vocal cords grow only half as much.
 In 1970, a British historian published a fascinating account of voice breaking three centuries ago by examining data covering 20 years for members of Johann Sebastian Bach's choir in Leipzig.
 He found that the average age for voice breaking was about 18.
-The usual age for castration to prevent this happening was 7-9 years.
+The usual age for castration to prevent this happening was 7 to 9 years old.
 Men castrated before puberty retain an unusual high-pitched singing voice broadly comparable to that of a soprano, mezzo-soprano, or contralto, but covering a strikingly wide range.

 Skeletons of castrati